 This young soldier, author, Malcolm A. Schweiker, Jr. would be killed in combat shortly after penning this beautiful poem.

 Malcolm Alderfer Schweiker, Jr. of Worcester, Pennsylvania was the son my Grandfather never had (his oldest nephew) and the favorite older cousin that my Mother simply adored.
-A tall, uncommonly gifted, athletic leader who always put others first, young Malcolm served in World War II and penned these poignant words shortly before his death.
+A tall, uncommonly gifted, athletic leader who always put others first, young Malcolm served in World War II and penned these poignant words shortly before his death from gunshot in Okinawa.
 I think of him often and always every Memorial Day and Veterans Day: